If the paperwork to apply for lineage society membership sounds entirely too daunting there are several options available to you for help:

 - Contact the society's registrar or genealogical records chair too determine what types of aid (if any) which they offer.
 Many offer the services of volunteers who will help answer questions about the application process.

 - You may hire the services of a professional genealogist, especially one who specializes in lineage society applications.
-The Web site of the Association of Professional Genealogists allows you to sort their member directory by specialty, so you can easily find those who specialize in lineage societies
+The Member Directory of the Association of Professional Genealogists can be sorted by specialty, so you can easily find professional genealogists who specialize in lineage society applications

-Sources of Proof for DocumentationSources of proof for successful documentation of your lineage for a lineage society application usually include primary source records such as birth and death certificates, marriage licenses, deeds and other land records and probate records and wills.
-Secondary sources which are usually considered acceptable for proof are federal census records, recent lineage society applications and cemetery records.
-Family bibles and published county histories are usually considered acceptable.
+Sources of Proof for DocumentationSources of proof for successful documentation of your lineage for a lineage society application usually include original records such as birth and death certificates, marriage licenses, deeds and other land records, and probate records and wills.
+Additional sources which may be considered acceptable for proof are federal census records, recent lineage society applications, and cemetery records.
+Family bibles and published county histories are sometimes considered acceptable, especially when supported by additional evidence.
 Ask yourself if the record explicitly states what you are trying to prove.
-A pre-1880 federal census records, for example, is not acceptable by itself as proof of family relationships as it does not state the relationship between individuals living in a household.
+A pre-1880 federal census record, for example, is not acceptable by itself as proof of family relationships as it does not state the relationship between individuals living in a household.
 An adult female living in a household may not necessarily be the spouse, and minors may not be the children of the adults.